by Arlington Garden | Mar 4, 2025 | Announcements, Arlington

 by Arlington Garden | Feb 12, 2025 | Arlington, Features

-(AJ Jewell) We are deep in winter by most reckonings of the season, but it only recently started feeling that way.
+(AJ Jewell) We are deep in winter by most reckonings of the season, although it only recently started feeling that way.
 Winter in Southern California is usually a glorious three months.
-Winter is when it rains.
-Winter is when wildflowers grow!
-Unlike barren Chicago or...
+Winter is when it rains and wildflowers grow!
+Unlike barren Chicago or Boston,...

 by Arlington Garden | Dec 16, 2024 | Announcements, Arlington, Features, Wildlife